thmosqueiro/thmosqueiro.github.io/_posts/2017-01-05-Nvidia-Jetson-ttyUSB0-drivers.md

 # CONFIG_USB_FTDI_ELAN is not set
 ```

-Thus, to solve this we will need to compile it from the source.
+Thus, to solve this, we will need to compile it from the source.

 ## Compiling FTDI module